 6. Finally, upload your new data feed file.

 That’s how you fix your product data feed error manually, but just in case you don’t want to jump back and forth edit every single details, which sometimes might cause annoyance and time-wasting, here is another solution for you:

-Fixing Facebook product feed error in 1 place only, with Socialshop.
+Fixing Facebook product feed errors in 1 place only, with Socialshop

 Just simply in one dashboard, Socialshop allows you to:

 - Tracking which products are activated, pending, or rejected by Facebook Catalog.